HL7/davinci-deqm/source/pages/index.md

 {% include img-portrait.html img="DEQM_ecosystem.jpg" %}

-For further information about the Clinical Quality Framework see this [CQF overview].
+For further information about the [Clinical Quality Framework].

 ## How to read this Guide